 • The PLC will turn OFF all outputs when its self-diagnosis function detects any error or when a severe failure alarm (FALS) instruction is executed.
-As a countermeasure for such errors, external safety measures must be provided to ensure safety in the system.
+Unexpected operation, however, may still occur for errors in the I/O control section, errors in I/O memory, and errors that cannot be detected by the self-diagnosis function.
+As a countermeasure for all these errors, external safety measures must be provided to ensure safety in the system.